Murali-Krishna22ds/genai_operations_policy_assistant/README.md

-# GenAI Operations & Policy Assistant
+# 🤖GenAI Operations & Policy Assistant

 A retrieval-augmented generation (RAG) pipeline that grounds operations/compliance policy Q&A in `operations_policies.json`, personalizes guidance with live case